aymericDD/bpf-diskfailure/README.md

 # bpf-diskfailure
-This eBPF program catch openat syscalls and replace the syscall return by -ENOENT.
+This eBPF program catchs openat syscalls and replace its return by -ENOENT.
 The goal is to fake disk failures.
 This library is based on in Golang using [libbpfgo](http://github.com/aquasecurity/libbpfgo).

 ## Install Go